nikolaussucher/biology-text/basic_chemistry.rmd

 There exist only limited possible states of energy for electrons, atoms and molecules.
 These are determined by the rules of quantum mechanics, which require quantization of energy of a bound system.
 The atoms/molecules in a higher energy state are said to be excited.
 The molecules/atoms of substance in an excited energy state are often much more reactive; that is, more amenable to chemical reactions.

-The phase of a substance is invariably determined by its energy and the energy of its surroundings.
-When the intermolecular forces of a substance are such that the energy of the surroundings is not sufficient to overcome them, it occurs in a more ordered phase like liquid or solid as is the case with water (H~2~O); a liquid at room temperature because its molecules are bound by hydrogen bonds.
-Whereas hydrogen sulfide (H2S) is a gas at room temperature and standard pressure, as its molecules are bound by weaker dipole-dipole interactions.

-The transfer of energy from one chemical substance to another depends on the size of energy quanta emitted from one substance.
-However, heat energy is often transferred more easily from almost any substance to another because the phonons responsible for vibrational and rotational energy levels in a substance have much less energy than photons invoked for the electronic energy transfer.
-Thus, because vibrational and rotational energy levels are more closely spaced than electronic energy levels, heat is more easily transferred between substances relative to light or other forms of electronic energy.
-For example, ultraviolet electromagnetic radiation is not transferred with as much efficacy from one substance to another as thermal or electrical energy.

-The existence of characteristic energy levels for different chemical substances is useful for their identification by the analysis of spectral lines.
-Different kinds of spectra are often used in chemical spectroscopy, e.g. IR, microwave, NMR, ESR, etc. Spectroscopy is also used to identify the composition of remote objects – like stars and distant galaxies – by analyzing their radiation spectra.

 ## Chemical Reactions

 When a chemical substance is transformed as a result of its interaction with another substance or with energy, a chemical reaction is said to have occurred.
 A chemical reaction is therefore a concept related to the "reaction" of a substance when it comes in close contact with another, whether as a mixture or a solution; exposure to some form of energy, or both.
 It results in some energy exchange between the constituents of the reaction as well as with the system environment, which may be designed vessels—often laboratory glassware.